FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 1.1 The Three Operator Profiles

-Profile A — Big-3 Publicly-Traded: Carnival Corporation (NYSE: CCL, 110+ ships across 9 brands, ~46% global capacity), Royal Caribbean Group (NYSE: RCL, 60+ ships across 3 brands), Norwegian Cruise Line Holdings (NYSE: NCLH, 30+ ships across 3 brands).
-Combined ~86% global cruise capacity.
+Profile A — Big-3 Publicly-Traded.
+Carnival Corporation (NYSE: CCL, 110+ ships across 9 brands, ~46% global capacity), Royal Caribbean Group (NYSE: RCL, 60+ ships across 3 brands, ~28% capacity), and Norwegian Cruise Line Holdings (NYSE: NCLH, 30+ ships across 3 brands, ~12% capacity).
+Together these three control roughly ~86% of global ocean-cruise capacity.

-Profile B — Mid-Sized Specialty Operators: Disney Cruise Line (8+ ships), MSC Cruises (24+ ships, largest privately-owned), Viking (NYSE: VIK 2024 IPO, 100+ river + 13 ocean ships, expanding), Virgin Voyages (4 ships, Branson + Bain Capital), Crystal Cruises (A&K Travel Group), Lindblad Expeditions (NASDAQ: LIND, 17 ships expedition).
+Profile B — Mid-Sized & Specialty Operators.
+Disney Cruise Line (8+ ships), MSC Cruises (24+ ships, largest privately-owned), Viking (NYSE: VIK after its 2024 IPO; 80+ river vessels plus a growing ocean fleet), Virgin Voyages (4 ships, Branson + Bain Capital), Crystal Cruises (A&K Travel Group), and Lindblad Expeditions (NASDAQ: LIND, expedition fleet).

-Profile C — Boutique + River + Adventure Lines: AmaWaterways, Tauck, Uniworld, Avalon Waterways, Hurtigruten, Seabourn (Carnival), Regent Seven Seas (Norwegian), Oceania (Norwegian), Silversea (Royal Caribbean).
+Profile C — Boutique, River & Adventure Lines.
+AmaWaterways, Tauck, Uniworld, Avalon Waterways, Hurtigruten, plus the luxury sub-brands of the majors: Seabourn (Carnival), Regent Seven Seas and Oceania (Norwegian), and Silversea (Royal Caribbean).

 1.2 Unit Economics For A Cruise Line